sandhya13r/AI-Code-Review-App/README.md

 ## Why I Made This

-As part of my Elevate Labs Python Internship, I wanted to build something practical that demonstrates both my Python and Streamlit skills.
+As part of my Elevate Labs Python Developer Internship, I wanted to build something practical that demonstrates both my Python and Streamlit skills.
 This project bridges the gap between writing code and receiving AI-powered review, enabling users to instantly receive feedback and improve their code quality.

 ---